 However, it’s important to keep in mind that educators cannot and should not “diagnose” a student or assume a student has ADHD.
 What teachers can do are to observe the symptoms of ADHD, talk to the parents, and support students with these systems in the classroom.
 For support strategies, checkout our webinar on Supporting Mental Health Needs in Schools.

 INcompassing Education provides on-site professional development for educators in Indiana, off-site PD through seminars, and online PD through our Lounge and Learn training materials and videos.
 We cover a wide variety of topics, including Mental Health and ADHD.
-Sign-up for our webinar series on Supporting Mental Health in Schools.
+Get our webinar on ADHD.